Toggle: English / Spanish

 - Meats containing nitrates (bacon, hot dogs, salami, cured meats)

 True migraine headaches are not a result of a brain tumor or other serious medical problem.
-However, only an experienced health care provider can determine whether your symptoms are due to a migraine or another condition.
+Only a health care provider who specializes in headaches can determine if your symptoms are due to a migraine or other condition.

 Other warning signs include yawning, difficulty concentrating, nausea, and trouble finding the right words.

 Not every person with migraines has an aura.
-Those who do usually develop one about 10 - 15 minutes before the headache.
-However, an aura may occur just a few minutes to 24 hours beforehand.
+Those who do usually develop one about 10 to 15 minutes before the headache.
+But an aura can occur just a few minutes to 24 hours beforehand.
 A headache may not always follow an aura.

 - Start as a dull ache and get worse within minutes to hours